Elie-A-98/Minimax-TicTacToe/README.md

 https://elie-a-98.github.io/Minimax-TicTacToe/

 A Minimax algorithm implementation project.
-Built with pure JS
+Built with pure JS and without any additional library.